 Orange Skunk is a blend of California Orange and Skunk #1.
 It’s mostly sativa and produces bountiful indoor and outdoor yields.
 These orange cannabis crops produce between 21–25oz./m2 indoors, and roughly 41oz./plant outdoors.

 Lemon Pie is one of the orange weed strains with layered flavors that induces bubbly euphoria.
-It grows well indoors and outdoors, and is fantastic for beginners.
+It is one of the easiest strains to grow indoors and outdoors, fantastic for beginners.
 Typical indoor yields range around 18oz/m2, and outdoor variants produce approximately 21oz./plant.